 Unfortunately, as we have seen time after time, the “anonymous sources” often are found to be peddling false (or fake) stories.
 By the time that is found, the damage has already been done, and the retractions or corrections are never given the same coverage as the original story.
 It makes it very hard for ordinary people like you and me to know whom to believe and who is telling the truth.
 As we have discovered, there are people in all walks of life with a plan who is not above making up stories to discredit someone else.

-As despicable as this is in politics that is not the only place where this type of “anonymous source” is used as a tool to deceive people and further whatever agenda these deceivers may be promoting.
+As despicable as this is in politics, that is not the only place where this type of “anonymous source” is used as a tool to deceive people and further whatever agenda these deceivers may be promoting.

-As an example, Bill O’Reilly, on Fox News, did a segment on the worst websites in America, and he had his guests explain their choices for the absolute worst websites.
+For example, Bill O’Reilly, on Fox News, did a segment on the worst websites in America, and he had his guests explain their choices for the absolute worst websites.

-Because Google still ranks them so highly through SEO (Search Engine Optimization), it doesn’t matter that “Rip-off Report” has an F Rating from the BBB or that they have had so many complaints and lawsuits filed against them, they still get high exposure.
+Because Google still ranks them so highly through SEO (Search Engine Optimization), it doesn’t matter that “Rip-off Report” has an F Rating from the BBB or that they have had so many complaints and lawsuits filed against them; they still get high exposure.

 Bill O’Reilly Ripoff Report– Worst Websites in America https://youtu.be/tKEounexll0

 Why do people spread false information online?
 Of course, there are many reasons- disgruntled former employees, companies looking to discredit their competition, someone trying to push an opposite agenda, or just someone wanting to create havoc.
 Because you can remain anonymous online and no one can verify what you post, it is easy for anyone to create confusion and mislead people.

 And regarding your finances, this can be a very severe problem.
 Anyone can put up a fancy website and appear to look very trustworthy.
 But how can you know that your hard earned money will be safe with them?